Graduate School

 The fundamental thinking behind the curriculum of the Master’s Course in the Department of Human Welfare, School of Humanities and Social Science is to develops students’ advanced knowledge in the theory and practice of social welfare.
 The goal is to nurture researchers who have basic and systematic research skills in social welfare.
 It also aims to turn out specialists and leaders who have a high level of expertise in various fields of social welfare.

 The curriculum comprises the three fields of Basic Theory, Policies/Systems/Services, and Social Work.
-Each field involves its own specialized lectures, seminars, and research.
+Each field involves its own specialized lectures, seminars, and research.- (1) Class subjects comprise specialized lectures, seminars, and research.

-• (2) At the start of the first year, each student is assigned a chief supervisor and a sub-advisor.
+- (2) At the start of the first year, each student is assigned a chief supervisor and a sub-advisor.
 Students take eight specialized seminar credits under their chief supervisor and four specialized seminar credits under their sub-advisor.
 Students also select classes according to their research theme.

-• (3) Writing a master’s thesis
+- (3) Writing a master’s thesis

 In the first year, students learn basic research methodology by conducting research in preparation for a master’s thesis.

-In the second year, students proceed with research on a self-designated research theme, in the process gaining the skills needed to write a master’s thesis.
+In the second year, students proceed with research on a self-designated research theme, in the process gaining the skills needed to write a master’s thesis. - (4) For adult students, a review of their research results on a specific topic can take the place of a master’s thesis.

 Education Method